ahoorab/cdk-iac/README.md

 ## overview
-The idea behind this project is to take the recently announced [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multiple application, management tool, around it.
+The idea behind this project is to take the recently announced [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multi application management tool around it.

 Over the years I've developed a few systems, (in Python and Java), that essentially did the same thing as CDK does;
 programmatically generating CloudFormation templates, and creating the stacks.